 - Dress codes that unfairly and negatively impact one gender

 - Unlawful restrictions on pregnancy leave or accommodations

 - Any company rules that single out a gender for discrimination

-At Cleveland Lehner Cassidy, we strive to be a competitive option for our clients when they need a legal service provider.
-Clients may come to us because they’ve heard about results we’ve earned for past clients, but also because we’re dedicated to getting them started off on the right track.
+We strive to be a competitive option for our clients when they need employment rights advocacy.
+Clients may come to us because they’ve heard about the results we’ve earned for past clients, but also because we’re dedicated to getting them started off on the right track.
 We provide a free initial consultation – in-person or over the phone – with same-day appointments in most cases.
 We charge a convenient flat fee for additional consultations, with payment plans available.